What are the Agency Workers Regulations 2010?

 How do my holidays get calculated?

-You are entitled to the legal minimum holiday of 5.6 weeks per year but because you do not have fixed hours or work regular hours, your holiday entitlement and holiday pay is calculated using an accrual method based on how many hours you work.
+You’re entitled to the legal minimum holiday of 5.6 weeks per year but because you do not have fixed hours or work regular hours, your holiday entitlement and holiday pay is calculated using an accrual method based on how many hours you work.
+You will not be on an overarching contract – your contract will only exist when you are in an assignment.

 Yes, you can ask the recruiter to give you information on any equal treatment you have a query about.
-The recruiter has 28 days to respond to your request.
+The recruiter has 28 days to reply.

-If the recruiter does not fulfil its obligations in providing a response within 30 days, you can ask the client for the information, for which they also have 28 days to respond.
+If the recruiter doesn’t reply in 30 days, you can ask the client for the information, they have 28 days to reply too.